headlamp-k8s/headlamp/docs/development/index.md

 Please make sure you read the [Contribution Guidelines](../contributing.md) as well before starting to contribute to the project.

-See [platforms](../platforms.md) to find out which browsers, OS and flavours of Kubernetes we support.
+See [platforms](../platforms.md) to find out which browsers, OS and flavors of Kubernetes we support.

 ## Dependencies to get started